-Acupuncture is an integral component of Chinese Medicine, a holistic system of healthcare continually practised and developed throughout Asia for many thousands of years.
+Acupuncture is an integral component of Chinese Medicine, a holistic system of health care continually practised and developed throughout Asia for many thousands of years.

-The principle aim of Chinese medicine and acupuncture is to recover the equilibrium between the physical, emotional and spiritual aspects of an individual, by treating the whole person.
+The principal aim of Chinese medicine and acupuncture is to recover the equilibrium between the physical, emotional and spiritual aspects of an individual, by treating the whole person.
 This establishes a healthier, balanced state of mind/body function and helps to increase the capacity to cope with both internal and external demands and stresses.

 According to Chinese medicine, our health is dependant on the body’s motivating energy – known as Qi (pron. ‘chee’) – circulating in a smooth and balanced way through a series of pathways beneath the skin.
 These pathways are known as meridians and flow through the organs and tissues of the body.
 Qi is the energetic component of the human organism which drives the physiological functions of the body.